Overview of PhD Program

 Oral Defense of Dissertation

 Students must be continuously registered up to and including their term of completion.
 A doctoral student is not considered complete at the time they pass their final defense.
 Note that students must be registered in the term of their final oral exam.
-Doctoral students who schedule their exams after the end of 4th term must register for summer term.
+Doctoral students who schedule their exams after the end of 4th term must register for the summer term.
 They then have until the end of the add/drop period of the following term to complete all requirements.
 Students are considered complete:

 - when copies of their acceptance letters from the Examining Committee Chair and Dissertation Adviser are on file in the Office of Records & Registration;